Aiwariur/markdown-site/content/blog/about-this-blog.md

 # About This Markdown Site

-This is an open source markdown site built with React, TypeScript, and Convex.
+This is an open-source markdown site built with React, TypeScript, and Convex.
 Write posts and pages in markdown, sync them to a real-time database, and deploy on Netlify.

 ## How It Works